Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels

 The Nature’s Head composting toilet holds up to a month’s worth of waste before they need to empty it.
 They use coconut fiber and coffee grounds to accelerate decomposition and eliminate odors.

-Bilbo kitchen cabinets - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels The fully equipped kitchen has plenty of storage space, including both cabinets and drawers.
+A rustic wooden kitchen cabinet with brass handles and floral-patterned panels stands in a cozy, well-lit camper van.
+Woven mats, hanging bags, and a digital panel add a homely touch to the compact space.
+The fully equipped kitchen has plenty of storage space, including both cabinets and drawers.
 These are multi-purpose for everyday essentials and kitchen goods.

-Bilbo kitchen - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels Everything needed to prepare meals is within easy reach.
+Cozy rustic kitchen with wooden walls, hanging pans, and jars on shelves.
+There’s a farmhouse sink, potted plants, a lantern, and a window with a forest view.
+Books and a tablet are also visible.
+Everything needed to prepare meals is within easy reach.
 The kitchen is also home to a 50-litre fridge and freezer that can hold up to 10 days of food, an air fryer, and an induction cooktop.

-bilbo van 4 - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels Washing dishes in the kitchen is a breeze thanks to the practical water system.
+A cozy, rustic kitchen with wooden walls and ceiling, hanging pans, mugs, and a lantern.
+The sink area has decorative tiles and plants, with warm sunlight streaming in, creating a homely atmosphere.
+Washing dishes in the kitchen is a breeze thanks to the practical water system.
 Bilbo has a 96-litre fresh water tank under the van that lasts them about a week.
 The average Brit uses 150 liters per day.

-bilbo van 1 - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels While Bilbo enjoys plenty of natural light through the rear windows, there are other lights installed that work on their pre-made electrical system from EcoFlow.
+A cozy bed with pillows and blankets sits inside a wooden cabin, decorated with plants, looking out onto a serene lake and green hills through a large open window.
+While Bilbo enjoys plenty of natural light through the rear windows, there are other lights installed that work on their pre-made electrical system from EcoFlow.
 This system also powers the 5-kilowatt lithium-ion battery and the kitchen appliances.

 Jessica and Risi opted for a fully electric setup, rather than gas, for safety reasons and to enjoy the convenience of not having to refill propane while traveling between the UK and Europe.